Bonoolu/SteganoFS/README.md

 ## Stegano Providers Interface

-Stegano Providers are fundamental to SteganoFS's versatility.
+Stegano Providers are essential for extending SteganoFS's capabilities to different file types.
 To implement a new Stegano Provider, follow the guidelines provided in the [Stegano Providers Interface Documentation](./docs/stegano_providers_interface.md).
 The documentation includes an examples for PDF and subprocess providers.

 ## Subprocess Provider